FolkerKinzel/VCards/src/FolkerKinzel.VCards/md/NugetReadme.md

 [![GitHub](https://img.shields.io/github/license/FolkerKinzel/VCards)](https://github.com/FolkerKinzel/VCards/blob/master/LICENSE)

-## .NET library for reading, writing, and converting VCF files that comply with vCard standards 2.1, 3.0 and 4.0
+## .NET library for reading, writing, and converting VCF files that comply with vCard standards 2.1, 3.0, or 4.0
 FolkerKinzel.VCards is a full-featured .NET library for working with vCard files (*.vcf).

 It's performance optimized for high throughput and has a fluent API for efficient creation and editing of vCards.